ahamidi/kafka-connect-jdbc/README.md

 Kafka topic using the naming scheme `pg-<table_name>`.

 You will also need to create the following topics for use by connect itself:
-* connect-offsets
+* connect-offsets - 25 or 50 partitions, replication 3, compacted
-* connect-configs
+* connect-configs - 1 partition, replication 3, compacted
-* connect-status
+* connect-status - 1 partition, replication 3, compacted

 **Kafka Consumer Group**
 You will also need to create the Consumer Group `connect-cluster`